Find Healthcare Schools

 Find Schools Near

-Job Description & Duties Provide radiation therapy to patients as prescribed by a radiologist according to established practices and standards.
+Occupation Description Provide radiation therapy to patients as prescribed by a radiologist according to established practices and standards.
 Duties may include reviewing prescription and diagnosis; acting as liaison with physician and supportive care personnel; preparing equipment, such as immobilization, treatment, and protection devices; and maintaining records, reports, and files.
 May assist in dosimetry procedures and tumor localization.

 • Train or supervise student or subordinate radiotherapy technologists.

-Radiation Therapists state the following job skills are important in their day-to-day work.
+When polled, Radiation Therapists say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.